metalcarratt/ministry/ls/Acts/msg02.md

 > We need to realise that the propogation of the resurrected Christ is by the Spirit, in particular, the economical Spirit.

+subject:
+- ascended Christ
+- propogating (producing churches)
+- by the Spirit (economical)
+- through the disciples (witnesses)
+- as the kingdom of God